A debit card lets you spend your own money everyday, online and overseas. Here is your guide to choosing the best debit card for your needs.

 This depends on your bank and the situation.
 Many of the bigger banks, such as the big four, offer a 100% money back guarantee on fraudulent transactions if you comply with card conditions of use.
 For more information, speak to your financial institution.

-What are the advantages and disadvantages of using a debit card?
+What are the advantages of using a debit card?

 - You have easy access to cash.
 Your debit card allows you to withdraw money from your account without having to go inside of a bank branch.